Flow is transcribing in the wrong language

 Follow these steps to narrow Flow's language pool to the one you're dictating in.

-Open the Flow Hub from the tray menu's Home item, or by clicking the Flow Bar, and click Settings.
+Open the Flow Hub by clicking the Flow Bar or selecting Home from the tray menu, then click Settings.

 Turn off Auto-detect if it's on.